 1975: At the height of their popularity, Led Zeppelin sold out three concerts at Madison Square concerts in a record four hours—the fastest in the arena’s history.

-1977: “Go Your Own Way,” the lead single from Fleetwood Mac’s eleventh LP Rumours entered the Billboard Hot 100, later reaching #10.
+1977: “Go Your Own Way,” the lead single from Fleetwood Mac’s eleventh studio album, Rumours, entered the Billboard Hot 100, later reaching #10.

 1992: “Tears in Heaven” by Eric Clapton and Will Jennings from the soundtrack to the 1991 film Rush was released.
 The song’s lyrics were inspired by the death of Clapton’s four-year-old son, Conor.
 It became Clapton’s best-selling single in the US, reached #2 on the Billboard Hot 100, and won three Grammy Awards for Best Male Pop Vocal Performance, Song of the Year, and Record of the Year.

-2016: David Bowie’s twenty-fifth and final studio album Blackstar was released, coinciding with his 69th birthday.
-Bowie died two days later.
+2016: David Bowie released his twenty-fifth and final studio album, Blackstar, on his 69th birthday and two days before his death.
 Co-producer and longtime collaborator Tony Visconti described the album as Bowie’s intended swan song and a “parting gift” for his fans.

 Tampa Red, influential Chicago blues guitarist and songwriter, was born Hudson Woodbridge in Smithville, GA in 1903.

 Luther Perkins, guitarist and a member of the Tennessee Three, the backup band for singer Johnny Cash, was born in Como, MS in 1928.